Cugtyt/cugtyt_old.github.io/blog/papers/2019/negative-aware-training.md

 ### CIFAR 10 classification

 CIFAR 10 is an image data set with 10 classes and is used to train our baseline network.
-CIFAR 100 training set is used as negative samples during training, note that we don't throw same classes both in CIFAR 10 and CIFAR 100 because it is minor, three datasets will be tested on after training, CIFAR 100 test set, selected data samples from ILSVRC 2012, and random noises generated from standard normal distribution, they are all normalized.
+CIFAR 100 training set is used as negative samples during training, note that we don't throw same classes both in CIFAR 10 and CIFAR 100 because it is minor, three datasets will be tested on after training, CIFAR 100 test set, selected data samples from ILSVRC 2012 resized to 32, and random noises generated from standard normal distribution, they are all normalized.
 The baseline network is trained only on CIFAR 10 training set, tested on the above three test sets, while the network with NAT setting trained both on CIFAR 10 training set and CIFAR 100 training set.
 We use resnet 18 set threshold of NCR from $\{ 0.4, 0.6, 0.8, 0.9 \}$, batch size is 64, and there are 8 negative samples each batch.

 Table below (ref) displays the NCR results of the two networks, and the figure (ref) shows the maximum prediction of each network on CIFAR 100 test set, and the superiority is clear, baseline network predicts negative samples with high confidence while the network with NAT setting performs well not only on CIFAR 100 training set, which was used during training but on other unseen datasets, surprisingly, the network of NAT even got 0 NCR on random noise in our experiment, but the results vary on different conditions.
 Meanwhile, the performance of the original classification task on CIFAR 10 still holds, baseline got 95.54\% test accuracy and NAT got 95.03\%.